Xyvir/iex.run/.github/readme.md

 ```
 NoStub                 # Do not download stub script
 NoWildcard             # Do not match command on wildcard
 NoExecute              # Download Script only.
+NewWindow              # opens script in a new window
 Admin                  # Run script elevetated.
 Hidden                 # hide powershell window
 cat                    # prints script text only, does not download or execute